Hamilton 73 Excellent

 What's it like Living in Hamilton?

-Hamilton, Texas is a smaller city with a population of 3,011 people.
+Located in the state of Texas, Hamilton is a smaller city with a population of 3,080 residents.
 If we take a look at the last Census, the vast majority of the population falls within one racial group (92% White).
 Given that fact, Hamilton could be considered less diverse than other cities.
-If you are not a fan of long commutes, you will enjoy living in Hamilton.
-With an average one way commute time of only 16 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.
+Not a fan of sitting in traffic during your commute to work?
+Hamilton offers shorter work commutes, with an average one-way commute time taking only 16 minutes, far lower than the national average of 26 minutes.

 Best Places to Live in and Around Hamilton